vibaotram/baseDmux/README.md

 #### 1. Create [workflow config file](baseDmux/data/config.yaml) file and profile folder
 ```
-usage: baseDmux configure [-h] [--edit [EDITOR]] --mode {local,cluster,slurm}
+usage: baseDmux configure [-h] --mode {local,cluster,slurm} [--barcodes_by_genome] [--edit [EDITOR]] dir
-                          [--barcodes_by_genome]
-                          dir

 positional arguments:
-  dir                   path to the folder to contain config file and profile
-                        you want to create
+  dir                   path to the folder to contain config file and profile you want to create

 optional arguments:
   -h, --help            show this help message and exit
-  --edit [EDITOR]       optional, open file with editor (nano, vim, gedit,
-                        etc.)
   --mode {local,cluster,slurm}
-                        local or cluster or slurm
+                        choose the mode of running snakemake, local mode or cluster mode
-  --barcodes_by_genome  optional, create a tabular file containing information
-                        of barcodes for each genome)
+  --barcodes_by_genome  optional, create a tabular file containing information of barcodes for each genome)
+  --edit [EDITOR]       optional, open files with editor (nano, vim, gedit, etc.)
 ```
-This is used to create config file and profile for the snakemake workflow.
+This is used to create config file and profile for the Snakemake workflow.
 These files will be created:
 ```
-    | project_dir
+    | test_baseDmux
             -| workflow_parameter.yaml
             -| barcodesByGenome.tsv (if --barcodes_by_genome)
             -| profile
                     -| config.yaml
-                    -| cluster.json (if --mode cluster or slurm)
+                    -| cluster.json (if --mode cluster)
-                    -| jobscript.sh (if --mode cluster or slurm)
-                    -| submission_wrapper.py or slurm_wrapper.py (if --mode cluster or slurm)
-                    -| slurm_status.py (if --mode slurm)
 ```
-The actual command-line that baseDmux uses to create the workflow is:
-`snakemake --profile project_dir/profile`
+*Note*: `slurm` mode might be compatible only with iTrop slurm.

 ##### Example:

-**If you prepare to run snakemake locally** (local computer, local node on cluster), use this command:
+**If you prepare to run Snakemake locally** (local computer, local node on cluster), use this command:

 ```
-baseDmux configure my/path/new_project --edit nano --mode local
+baseDmux configure ./test_baseDmux --mode local --barcodes_by_genome
 ```

-Then `workflow_parameter.yaml` and `profile/config.yaml` will be copied to the folder `my/path/new_project`, and pop up in nano editor.
+Then `workflow_parameter.yaml` and `profile/config.yaml` will be copied to the folder `./test_baseDmux`, and pop up in nano editor.

 To get fast5 reads and fastq reads for each genome after demultiplexing, you need a tabular file containing the information of run id, barcode id, genome id, and demultiplexer.
-By adding `--barcodes_by_genome` option, a formatted file `barcodesByGenome.tsv` will be created in the folder provided (and the path of it will be added in `workflow_parameter.yaml`), and you will modify the table.
+By adding `--barcodes_by_genome` option, a formatted file `barcodesByGenome.tsv` will be created in the folder provided (and the path of it will be added in `workflow_parameter.yaml`), and you will modify the information on table accordingly.
+For the testing, you do not need to modify it.

-`profile/config.yaml` will be created lastly and it will contain `my/path/new_project/workflow_parameter.yaml` as `configfile` for snakemake.
+`profile/config.yaml` will be created lastly and it will contain `./test_baseDmux/profile/config.yaml` as a set of parameters for Snakemake command-line.

-**If you prepare to run snakemake on cluster mode** (slurm, sge, etc.), similarly, run the command below:
+**If you prepare to run Snakemake on cluster mode** (slurm, sge, etc.), similarly, run the command below:
 ```
-baseDmux configure my/path/new_project --edit nano --mode cluster --barcodes_by_genome
+baseDmux configure ./test_baseDmux --edit nano --mode cluster --barcodes_by_genome
 ```
-But along with `config.yaml` file, other files are also copied to the `profile` folder: `cluster.json`, `jobscript.sh`, and `submission_wrapper.py`.
-For basic usage, it is only necessary to modify the `config.yaml` (for snakemake parameters) and `cluster.json` (for cluster parameters).

-If you are running on slurm, it is better to use `--mode slurm` that is more adapted to slurm.
-It will make a copy of `slurm_wrapper.py` instead of `submission_wrapper.py`, and additionally a copy `slurm_status.py` to pass job status properly to snakemake (as snakemake does not interpret correctly some slurm job signals).
+On cluster mode, a cluster configuration file will be created, `./test_baseDmux/profile/cluster.json`. baseDmux wraps all the parameters provided in this file to submit Snakemake jobs to cluster.

-For more information of snakemake profile and other utilities --> https://snakemake.readthedocs.io
+For more information of Snakemake profile and other utilities --> https://snakemake.readthedocs.io